telefonicaid/fiware-pep-steelskin/operations.md

 Indicates that the XACML templates used to generate the validation requests are not present, so no interaction with the validation system will be possible.
 This is a critical error and must be fixed before the system starts working.
 Considering the templates come packaged inside the RPM, the problem is most likely to be an installation problem.
 Check the contents of the RPM are all unpackaged, specifically the directory /opt/pepProxy/lib/templates.

+#### PROXY-FATAL-001 Configured to die upon error in a redirection.
+Stopping process.
+Indicates that the PEP Proxy was configured to die upon error in a redirection, and that redirection did occurr, so the PEP proxy decided to gracefullt stop.
+This is an indication that the target of the PEP was down or there was some kind of error in the connection between the PEP Proxy and its target.
+Check the target is up and the network connectivity with the PEP and restart the process.

 ## Standard errors
 The following sections list all the errors that can appear in the log files, their severity and meaning and applicable actions whenever is possible.